xrviv/WalletScrutinyCom/_android/com.undertheactmedia.swipesurfer.md

 twitter:
 social:
 redirect_from:
-developerName: Under The Act Media
+developerName: 'Under The Act Media'
 features:

 ---